 Have you or someone you know struggled to learn to read sheet music… perhaps even given up playing an instrument because this barrier was too much to overcome?
-WYSIWYP is a new notation designed to make reading music as simple and as intuitive as possible for beginning students of music while still retaining all the capabilities of traditional notation.
+WYSIWYP is a simplified notation designed to make reading music as intuitive as possible for beginning students of music while still retaining all the capabilities of traditional notation for players of all skill levels.

 The Simplified Notation app for Sheet Music (SNapp) is a cross-platform browser app for displaying sheet music in WYSIWYP format.
 Your local music store isn’t selling WYSIWYP sheet music (yet) so it’s a must.